dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-If one's perception of a situation is imagined as a point in an analytic hyperplane, and the I Ching's explanation of a query is imagined as another point in that analytic hyperplane, then the true value of divination is found by evaluating all the possible paths that connect those two points.
-In my opinion, there is little value in accepting the random point the I Ching yields to the querent as a definitively true message.
-It is instead the dissonance between the querent's perception of their situation and the I Ching's projection perception of the same situtation: these are the two points and their dissonance is evaluated by constructing paths to explain the difference between them.
+If one's perception of a situation is imagined as a point in an analytic hyperplane, and the I Ching's explanation of a query is imagined as another point in along that hyperplane, then the true value of divination is found by evaluating all the possible paths that connect those two points.
+TODO: See [below](#below) for a better explanation of In my opinion, there is little value in accepting the random point the I Ching yields to the querent as a definitively true message.
+It is instead the dissonance between the querent's perception of their situation and the I Ching's projection perception of the same
+situtation: these are the two points and their dissonance is evaluated by constructing paths to explain the difference between them.
 Since the points returned by the I Ching or some other divinatory system are effectively random, then they are completely disconnected from all the inherent biases that humans have.
 This deshrouds a person from their biases and thereby divination may disrupt the hold that the unconscious or illusion have over a person.

 <a name="your-task-complete-the-circumstantial-circuits-of-explanation" />